themechanicalguy/DSA-Practise/8-Linked-List/easy/2-doubly-linked-list.md

   shift() {
     if (this.length === 0) return undefined; // Empty list case

-    const oldHead = this.head; // Store current head
+    let curr = this.head; // Store current head
-    this.head = oldHead.next; // Move head to next node

-    if (this.head) {
     // If new head exists
-      this.head.prev = null; // Remove its prev reference
+    if (curr) curr.next.prev = null; // Remove its prev reference

-    }
+    // Move head to next node
+    this.head = curr.next;

     this.length--; // Decrement length
-    return oldHead; // Return removed node
+    return curr; // Return removed node
   }

   // Add a node to the beginning - O(1) time, O(1) space